 Better to earn a ring than be given a crownMarcher Proverb

-If the judgement is successful, then the Tribune will arrange for the money to be deducted from the Virtue Fund and given to the priest who raised the judgement to apportion.
+If the judgement is successful, then the Tribune will arrange for the money (or true liao) to be deducted from the Virtue Fund and given to the priest who raised the judgement to apportion.

 It is common for individuals to ask for money from the Virtue Fund for a specific goal.
 It is perfectly acceptable to reference the goal in the judgement of rewarding, but this is not legally binding.
 On receipt of the funds, they become the legal property of the recipient who may dispose of them as they choose.